doblerk/deep-graph-matching/README.md

 #  GNN-GED Framework

-This repository contains the implementation of GNN-GED framework to perform graph matching learning with graph neural networks.
+This repository contains the implementation of a GNN-based framework to derive graph edit distance.

 ## Folder structure
 ```bash